Vinay046/meta-omnibot/README.md

-# meta-rpi-gpu
+# meta-omnibot

 ## Overview

-`meta-rpi-gpu` is a Yocto meta-layer for the Omnibot robot from LTH.
+`meta-omnibot` is a Yocto meta-layer for the Omnibot robot from LTH.
 It provides ROS2 nodes to control and navigate the robot.

 ## Layer Dependencies